heftapp/graphql_codegen/packages/graphql_codegen/README.md

 ## Custom scalars

-Out of the box, the standard fragments are supported and mapped to relevant dart types.
+Out of the box, the standard scalars are supported and mapped to relevant dart types.
 You can add new mappings for your custom scalars or overwrite existing configurations.

 In the schema above, you can see that we have defined the `ISODateTime` scalar.
 In this example, it contains